-Decreases or in the tax-to-GDP ratio or stable ratios were observed in twelve EU Member States (Belgium, Greece, France, Sweden, Ireland, Hungary, Luxembourg, Portugal, Finland, Malta, Latvia and Slovenia).
-The largest decreases in the tax-to-GDP ratio were observed in Belgium (from 47.1 per cent in 2018 to 45.9 in 2019), Greece (from 42.7 per cent to 41.9) and France (from 48.2 per cent to 47.4).
+Decreases or in the tax-to-GDP ratio or stable ratios were observed in eight EU Member States (Ireland, Luxemburg, Greece, Croatia, Austria, Malta, Hungary and Finland).
+The largest decreases in the tax-to-GDP ratio were observed in Ireland (from 22.7 per cent in 2019 to 20.8 in 2020), Luxembourg (from 40.8 per cent to 39.8) and Greece (from 41.9 per cent to 41.3).

-Already before the 2004 enlargement, several member states had tax ratios close to 50 per cent (such as the Scandinavian countries and Belgium), and there were also several low-tax Member States (such as Ireland, Spain, the UK and Greece) (Eurostat 2008).
+Already before the 2004 enlargement, several member states had tax ratios close to 50 per cent (such as the Scandinavian countries and Belgium), and there were also several low-tax Member States (such as Ireland, Spain, and Greece) (Eurostat 2008).
 The generally lower tax ratios in the accession countries meant that the 2004 and 2007 enlargement resulted in a significant decline for the EU average value.
-Thus, in Figure 28 the tax ratios are set out for EU-15 countries.
-This shows an average ratio of 40.7 per cent for EU-15 for 2019, only marginally higher than the average for EU-28 countries.
-When looked at in this way it is again Ireland that has the lowest ratio, followed by United Kingdom, Spain and Portugal.
+Thus, in Figure 31 the tax ratios are set out for EU-15 countries.
+This shows an average ratio of 40.8 per cent for EU-15 for 2020, lower than the average for EU-27 countries (41.3 per cent).
+When looked at in this way it is again Ireland that has the lowest ratio, followed by Spain and Portugal.
 It must also be acknowledged in the case of Ireland that the highly globalised nature of the Irish economy as well as taxation policies pursued inflates GDP as a measure of activity - but even notwithstanding this, Ireland's ratio compares poorly with many other countries, especially with its peers amongst the older accession countries.

 Eurostat appears to take 35 per cent of GDP as a ratio that represents a relatively low-tax approach (Eurostat 2008:5).
-In EU-15 (the 'old member states of the EU), Ireland is the only country with a tax take that is appreciably lower than the 35 per cent threshold, with the next lowest ratios in Spain and the UK (35.4 and 35.3 per cent, respectively).
+In EU-15 (the 'old' member states of the EU), Ireland is the only country with a tax take that is appreciably lower than the 35 per cent threshold, with the next lowest ratio in Spain (37.5 per cent, respectively).
 It is also worth noting that amongst the countries with the highest total taxation ratios relative to GDP are some of the countries considered the most competitive in the world.
-According to the World Economic Forum's Global Competitiveness index for 2019, Germany, Sweden and Denmark are amongst the world's ten most competitive countries and Finland was ranked 11th (World Economic Forum, 2019).
+According to the World Economic Forum's Global Competitiveness index for 2019, Germany, Sweden and Denmark are amongst the world's ten most competitive countries and Finland was ranked 11th (World Economic Forum, 2019)

-Figure 30 EU-15 Total Taxes (incl SSC) as a % of GDP, 2008, 2018 and 2019
+Figure 31 EU-15 Total Taxes (incl SSC) as a % of GDP, 2010, 2019 and 2020